SAP/ui5-tooling/rfcs/0012-UI5-Tooling-Extension-API-3.md

 `Project` interface for Specification Version 3:

-* `getSpecVersion`: Returns the specification version of the project.
-E.g. "3.0"
 * `getType`: Returns the type of the project.
 E.g. "library", "application", etc.
 * `getName`: Returns the name of the project
 * `getNamespace`: Returns the detected namespace of the project.
 E.g. `x/y/z`